Deepthinker2018/transportasyon-sms-api/README.md

 ## Before anything else

+Run `npm install` to install all needed dependencies.

-Create a directory named `lib/` thats all thanks.
+Create a directory named `lib/`

+For more configurations please refer to `config.json` file.

+Thats all thanks.

 ## Compiling